roblittlefield/urbanite/README.md

 ### Controlling the Loading of Circle Markers, Buttons, Weather & Statistics

-The app loads the rest of the functions, including the Leaflet markers, the site buttons, the weather, and the median response time statistics popup is calculated and generated.
-It also calls the addMoveCenter function, which causes the call closest to the center of the user's screen to open it's popup as the user moves around.
+The app then loads the Leaflet markers, the site buttons, the weather, and the median response times are calculated for the response time popup.
+The app also calls the addMoveCenter function, which causes the call closest to the center of the user's screen to open it's popup as the user moves around.

 ```javascript
 /**